Narcissism in Your Marriage

-- Do you give your best to your marriage, but your best is never enough?
+- Do you give your marriage your best, but your best is never enough?

-- Do you often feel neglected & emotionally in despair?
+- Do you often feel neglected & emotional despair?

 - Do your arguments go round in circles & never get resolved?